#

 You will get both suggestions, and, maybe with not quite handy sorting:

-command from my_project_root.extensions.selene
+of action from my_project_root.extensions.selene

 from selene import browser,